ZeeshanAdilButt/WebAdvert.Web/README.md

 - API gateway has its own caching as well called "API Gateway response cache"
 - AWS lamda -- can be a service OUR serverless services per se
 - Amazon Cloudwatch - monitoring the health of your system

+Other cool things:

+Everything is going to be containerized using Docker Using CI/CD for continuous integration and continuous development